 The Poblet Monastery, which is considered one of the largest and most complete Cistercian abbeys in the world, was founded on 1150.
 Ramon Berenguer IV, Count of Barcelona, gave that land to the Abbey of Fontfroide (located near Narbonne, in the south of France) after the conquest of Lleida from the Moorish, so that the monks could build a Cistercian monastery there.
 The reasons for that contribution?
 To create a Christian spiritual centre in the gained territory and to cultivate the abandoned fields.
 Twelve monks arrived to Poblet to comply with that commission.
 The community later growed thanks to several donations and in the XIV century its power was huge.

 If we had to choose one place in the Monastery where you can feel the history of Catalonia, this place is the royal tomb that can be found in both sides of the altarpiece and that was restored by Frederic Marès in the middle of the XX century.
 Among other royals, here lay the remains of Jaume I The Conqueror, who lived in the XIII century and decided to be buried in the Poblet Monastery.
-Its name is due to that fact that he leaded the conquest of the Balearic Islands and Valencia from the Moorish.
+His name is due to the fact that he leaded the conquest of the Balearic Islands and Valencia from the Moorish.
 When the Monastery was sacked in the middle of the XIX century, the remains of Jaume I were moved to the Cathedral of Tarragona, but they were returned to Poblet on 1952.

 As we were saying, the Poblet Monastery is quite close to Barcelona so you can easiliy arrive there if you decide to go on a roadtrip through Catalonia.
 You can find useful information for visitors here.
 Note that, together with the monasteries of Santa Maria de Vallbona and Santa Maria de Santes Creus, the Poblet Monastery is part of the “Ruta del Cister” (Cister Route).
 In fact, Santa Maria de Poblet is the biggest one of those three monasteries and the only one that still has a community of monks living there.
 If you have the chance to visit the area, try to get to the other two monasteries to complete your tour.
 We have visited Santes Creus and we can ensure that it is a fantastic place too!